arivgupta/CS163-Projects-2024Fall/_posts/2024-12-13-team48-sentimentanalysis.md

 ---

-### COnversation Understanding with Relational Temporal Graph Neural Network (CORECT)
+### Conversation Understanding with Relational Temporal Graph Neural Network (CORECT)

 ### Summary

-The CORECT model is a novel neural network framework designed for multimodal emotion recognition in conversations (ERC).
-It combines relational temporal graph convolution networks with cross-modal interactions to improve emotional understanding across dialogues.
+The CORECT model is a new neural network framework designed for multimodal emotion recognition in conversations (ERC), very similar to the sentiment analysis we are interested in.
+It combines relational temporal graph convolution networks with cross-modal interactions to improve emotional understanding across different conversations.

 ### Key Contributions